deveshm/connormcgarr.github.io/_posts/2021-01-09-thread-hijacking.md

 z += sizeof(threadCast);
 ```

 Notice how the end of this small shellcode blob contains an update for the array index counter `z`, to ensure as the array is written to at the correct index.
 We have the luxury of using a `mov r8, LPTHREAD_START_ROUTINE`, as our shellcode pointer has already been mapped into the remote process.
 This will allow the `CreateThread` routine to find this function pointer, in memory, as it is available within the remote process address space.
-We must remember that each process on Windows has its own private virtual address space, meaning memory from in one user mode process isn't generally visible to another user mode process.
+We must remember that each process on Windows has its own private virtual address space, meaning memory in one user mode process isn't visible to another user mode process.
 As we will see with the `NtContinue` stub coming up, we will actually have to embed the preserved `CONTEXT` record of the hijacked thread into the payload itself, as the structure is located in the current process, while the code will be executing within the desired remote process.

 Now that the `lpStartAddress` parameter has been completed, `lpParameter` must be set to `NULL`.
 Again, this can be done by utilizing bitwise XOR.